ericproffitt/TopicModelsVB.jl/README.md

 ##### readers - A line of delimited positive integers corresponding to those users which have read the document.
 ##### ratings - A line of delimited positive integers, equal in length readers, corresponding to the rating each reader gave the document.

-An example of a single doc block from a docfile with all possible lines included:
+An example of a single doc block from a docfile with all possible lines included,

 ```
 ...